-- (1) A person who is to be a witness or act as an interpreter in a proceeding may choose whether to take an oath or make an affirmation. - (2) The court must tell the person that the person has this choice, unless the court is satisfied that the person has already been told or knows about having the choice. - (3) The court may direct a person who is to be a witness to make an affirmation if- - (a) the person refuses to choose whether to take an oath or make an affirmation; or - (b) it is not reasonably practicable for the person to take an appropriate oath. - Note Subsection (2) differs from the Commonwealth Act, s 23.
+- (1) A person who is to be a witness or act as an interpreter or intermediary in a proceeding may choose whether to take an oath or make an affirmation. - (2) The court must tell the person that the person has this choice, unless the court is satisfied that the person has already been told or knows about having the choice. - (3) The court may direct a person who is to be a witness to make an affirmation if- - (a) the person refuses to choose whether to take an oath or make an affirmation; or - (b) it is not reasonably practicable for the person to take an appropriate oath.